-- 4.1 Planning permission for the proposed quarry was refused on 27 May 2022.
-The stated reasons for refusal of planning permission for the proposed quarry were: - 1.
-Contrary to Policy 2 (Other Sand and Gravel Deposits) of the County of Hereford and Worcester Minerals Local Plan (Adopted April 1997) (Saved Policies); - 2.
-Unacceptable impact on openness of the Green Belt; - 3.
+4.1 Planning permission for the proposed quarry was refused on 27 May 2022.
+The stated reasons for refusal of planning permission for the proposed quarry were:

+1. Contrary to Policy 2 (Other Sand and Gravel Deposits) of the County of Hereford and Worcester Minerals Local Plan (Adopted April 1997) (Saved Policies);

+- 2. Unacceptable impact on openness of the Green Belt; - 3.
 Unacceptable impact on residential amenity and local schools; - 4.
 Unacceptable impact on the local economy; - 5.
 Loss of 2 Tree Preservation Order (TPO) trees; - 6.
 Unsuitable bridleway next to the Wolverhampton Road (A449); - 7.
 Unacceptable impact on highways; - 8.
 Unacceptable general impact on environment and wildlife; and - 9.
 Unacceptable impact on health of local population. - 4.2 Noise was not specifically listed as a reason for refusal.
+However, noise is most relevant for reason for refusal 3 regarding impact on amenity.